 Musical Cues: There is a haunting musical cue, a ghostly vocal that plays once in each episode that sounds a little like the music from Enlightenment.

-Standout Moment: The Time Lords taking over the German officer and attempting to assassinate the fifth Doctor – nail biting stuff!
+Standout Moment: The Time Lords taking over the German officer and attempting to assassinate the fifth Doctor – nail biting stuff.
+A portent of what is to come with Big Finish historicals; a genre I think they manage to nail pretty much every time and certainly with more consistency than the TV series.

 Result: As an opening story this is probably a little too ambitious, especially since Big Finish were still finding their legs.
-I’m certain had they tried this story around the time of Zagreus when both the company and Nick Briggs had had much more practice at this sort of thing it would have been more dramatic and much more of an impact.
-It’s a nice idea to have three separate episodes with individual stories and then tie them all together in the final episode but everything feels oddly disjointed, that fourth episode is a long time coming and ending each episode on a cliffhanger that we don’t get to see resolved is frustrating and hard to move onto the next story.
-Saying that the story boasts some lovely ideas, some crude but still atmospheric audio landscapes and a good pace that never flags.
+Not an argument I would make somewhere in the middle of the run where ambition stagnated and nostalgia dominated.
+But this might have been the right place for Phantasmagoria; a traditional, atmospheric, clever tale rather than a multi Doctor platform with vignettes that barely tie together at the climax.
+I’m certain had they tried this story around the time of Zagreus when both the company and Nick Briggs had had much more practice at this sort of thing it would have been more dramatic and made much more of an impact.
+It’s a nice idea to have three separate episodes with individual stories and then tie them all together in the final episode but everything feels oddly disjointed; that fourth episode is a long time coming and ending each episode on a cliffhanger that we don’t get to see resolved is frustrating and hard to move onto the next story.
+Saying that, the story boasts some lovely ideas, some crude but still atmospheric audio landscapes and a good pace that never flags.
 Baker and Davison are surprise highlights whilst McCoy sounds oddly amateurish in places.
-It doesn’t help that the individual stories aren’t that interesting; episode two stands out and gives me hope that Big Finish will attempt more grand Historicals in the future.
+It doesn’t help that the individual stories aren’t that interesting; episode two stands out and the most and was my go to recommendation for people to listen to when first dipping their toes into Big Finish and they wanted to hear something from the first story..
 The final episode is okay but muted considering it is about 3 Doctors saving Gallifrey from invading conquerors.
-There is enough here to promise better things for the future but Nick Briggs will write and direct far better stories in the future: 5/10
+There is enough here to promise better things for the future but Nick Briggs will write and direct far better stories in the future, and worse too: 5/10

 Artwork by Simon Hodges @ http://hisi79.deviantart.com/